bytedeck/bytedeck/README.md

 `./src/manage.py initdb`
 8. Now run the django development server:
 `./src/manage.py runserver`
-8. You should now get the page at http://localhost:8000
+8. You should now get the page at http://localhost:8000.
+Note that the ip/url output by the django server, `0.0.0.0` will not work in this project, because our multitenant architecture requires a domain name, so you need to use `localhost` instead.
 9. And you should be able to log in to the admin site at http://localhost:8000/admin/
    - user: admin
    - password: password (this is defined in the .env file under DEFAULT_SUPERUSER_PASSWORD)